wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-python-configure.md

 If you do not have an existing web app, you can create one from the [Azure Management Portal](https://manage.windowsazure.cn).
 Click the NEW button in the bottom left corner.
 A window will appear.
 Click COMPUTE, WEB SITE, then QUICK CREATE.

 ![](./media/web-sites-python-configure/configure-python-create-Website.png)

-<a name="git-publishing"></a>
-## Git Publishing
+##<a name="git-publishing"></a> Git Publishing

-Configure Git publishing for your newly created web app by following the instructions at [Continuous deployment using GIT in Azure Websites](/documentation/articles/web-sites-publish-source-control).
-This tutorial uses Git to create, manage, and publish our Python web app to Azure Websites.
+Configure Git publishing for your newly created web app by following the instructions at [Continuous deployment using GIT in Azure Web App](/documentation/articles/web-sites-publish-source-control).
+This tutorial uses Git to create, manage, and publish our Python web app to Azure Web App.

 Once Git publishing is set up, a Git repository will be created and associated with your web app.
 The repository's URL will be displayed and can henceforth be used to push data from the local development environment to the cloud.
-To publish applications via Git, make sure a Git client is also installed and use the instructions provided to push your web app content to Azure Websites.
+To publish applications via Git, make sure a Git client is also installed and use the instructions provided to push your web app content to Azure Web App.

 ## Application Overview